dolittle007/dolittle007.github.io/about/index.md

 ## Blog

-Occasionally, I like to talk about data analysis, genetics, genomics, data visualization, statistics, Python and related stuff in my blog [Data Beauty](/blog).
+Occasionally, I like to talk about data analysis, genetics, genomics, data visualization, statistics, Python, R and related stuff in my blog [Data Beauty](/blog).